When: June 25 – 29, 2019

-Additionally, medical and liability insurance has been purchased by camp organizers in case of an emergency.
+Additionally, medical and liability insurance have been purchased by camp organizers in case of an emergency.

 How much does camp cost?

-GEAR UP U is FREE, but parents do have the responsibility of providing or arranging for transportation for their child to and from Concord University in Athens, WV (Mercer County).
-Parents must also help their child prepare for camp and provide them with items such as proper clothing, toiletries, etc.
+GEAR UP U is FREE, but parents do have the responsibility of providing or arranging for transportation for their student to and from West Virginia State University in Institute, WV (Kanawha County).
+Parents must also help their student prepare for camp and provide them with items such as proper clothing, toiletries, etc.

 FAQs for students

 What kind of camp is GEAR UP U?
 Well… we don’t like to brag, but GEAR UP U might be the best camp EVER.
 You’ll get to…

 - participate in classes you want to take

 - develop leadership skills to be even more awesome

 What will I do at GEAR UP U?
 You will be required to attend classes (some that we choose and some that you choose).
 You will also participate in several leadership development workshops and some very cool activities.
 College students will act as your counselors and they will help you get ready for college.